wither/HackTheBox/Traceback/README.md

 # Information Gathering

 ## Nmap
-We begin our reconnaissance by running an Nmap scan checking default scripts and testing for vulnerabilities.
+We begin our reconnaissance by running an Nmap scan:

 ```console
 x@wartop:~$ nmap -sVC 192.168.100.6